 Create an Aster account for alerts on homes right for you.
 You can update and adjust your alerts and ‘favourites’ through your own account as you go and you’ll be the first to get information on homes when they become available.

 It’s an ownership thing.

-When it comes to buying a house, you’ll have heard people talking about ‘surveys’ and you may be wondering what that is and how to go about getting one.
+When it comes to buying a home, you’ll have heard people discussing the need for a ‘house survey,’ and you may be wondering what that is and how to go about getting one.
 Well, no need to worry we’re going to break it down so it’s really simple.

 You may not always need a survey – and if that is the case you don’t want to be forking out for one unnecessarily.
 If you do decide to have a survey conducted, you want to be sure you are getting your money’s worth.

 When it comes to shared ownership, you don’t necessarily need a survey when you first make your purchase – another way we can make your house buying experience that little bit easier.

 A property survey is a detailed report and inspection of the condition of a property.
 A surveyor inspects the house to tell you if there are any issues such as structural problems as well as other issues.
 They will highlight major repairs and work that may need to be done and provide a report that has commentary on the entire property.